People aren’t jerks.

 It’s easy to say, but words have power, too.
 So consider for yourself what others cherish, not just what you cherish.
 Find a way to stand up for the greater good, and to do so with gentleness and bravery, both.

-This is what we practice in Elephant Academy, our online course that’s graduated thousands, now.
+This is what we practice in Elephant Academy, our online school that’s graduated thousands, now.
 And when we learn these skills—how to mindfully communicate—the magic that results enables us to empower our own life’s path.
 We can do what we love, and make a living doing so.
 We have only to take the first step.